 The motivational change management speaker believes to achieve any goal, you must have the right mental structures as a foundation.
 The change management speaker learned as a former MTV reporter to think laterally in order to access extraordinary opportunities: He was ultimately able to make a celebrated appearance with Katy Perry on The Tonight Show with Jay Leno.
 The award-winning reporter is convinced that everyone can turn their wishes into reality even if at first they seem impossible.
 Drawing from his proven track record, he explains his experiences and philosophies in this hilarious keynote speech and workshop on change management and applies his unique approach to everyday life.
 The keynote rings true to Michael’s motto: “Challenge-4-Change”.
 His coaching angle “Challenge-4-change” is highly recognized in leadership and life coaching.
 Wigge’s formula gives audiences and clients an incredible strategy on how to embrace change by a comfort zone-leaving lifestyle.
 Feel free to view his TEDx talk for more information on Wigge’s comfort zone-leaving exercises throughout his entire life.
 With his challenge-4-change concept, you’ll embrace any kind of change necessary!
 Change management speaker Wigge is serving all major meeting destinations in the US and Canada with keynotes.

-How Did Change Management Speaker Michael Wigge turned his adventure business into Change Management Keynotes?
+How Did Change Management Speaker Michael Wigge Turn his Adventure Business into Change Management Keynotes?

 When did you decide to start speaking?